Robust-and-Cheap Framework for Network Resilience: A Novel Mixed-Integer Formulation and Solution Method: Numerical Results

 \subsection{Application to Power System Networks}

-Reliability concerns have been one of the main focuses of researchers in power system networks since 1960s \cite{billinton1968transmission}.
+Reliability concerns have been one of the main focuses of researchers in power system networks since 1960s \citep{billinton1968transmission, nazemi2014modelling}, and has been constantly the topic of recent studies from various aspects \citep{panteli2017metrics, fathabad2020data}.
 Depending on the location of generators in a power system, the nodes of a power system network can be categorized into generation nodes, load nodes, and hub nodes, i.e., main substations used to transfer power to various points of the system.
 From the service reliability point of view, the generation nodes are the most important ones since a failure in generation nodes interrupts the supply and results in a blackout at load points.
 Also, hub nodes are of special interest since they are larger stations to distribute power in smaller areas.
 The rest of the nodes are mainly load nodes which are not as important as the other groups from the reliability point of view because the power outage usually occurs due to the failure in generation nodes or hub nodes that are used for power distribution.
 As result, one may be interested in enhancing the power system reliability while considering distributed attacks, e.g., letting the possibility of failure only for the generation and hub nodes.

-In this section, we demonstrate the applicability of the proposed approach in the IEEE 14 Bus Test system representing a portion of the American Electric Power System in the Midwestern US \cite{christie2000power}.
+In this section, we demonstrate the applicability of the proposed approach in the IEEE 14 Bus Test system representing a portion of the American Electric Power System in the Midwestern US \citep{christie2000power}.
 Figures \ref{14-bus} and \ref{power example}.a show the actual IEEE 14-Bus system and the underlying graph for the system, where we categorize the buses in 3 groups, namely (i) $\mathcal{N}_g=\{1,2,3,6,8\}$, corresponding to generator nodes, (ii) $\mathcal{N}_h=\{4,5,9\}$, corresponding to hub nodes, and (iii) $\mathcal{N}_i=\{7,10,11,12,13,14\}$, corresponding to the rest of nodes that are considered intact in this example.

 In such power systems, we consider distributed attacks discussed in section \ref{distributed attacks}, where in the attack problem nodes in $\mathcal{N}_i$ are intact.
 As a result, Constraint \ref{s1 c1} is replaced by the following constraints